 The Corporation's cash flow from its reserves may not be sufficient to fund its ongoing activities at all times and, from time to time, the Corporation may require additional financing in order to carry out its oil and natural gas acquisition, exploration and development activities.
 Failure to obtain financing on a timely basis could cause the Corporation to miss certain acquisition opportunities.
-Due to the conditions in the oil and natural gas industry and/or global economic and political volatility, the Corporation may, from time to time, have restricted access to capital and increased borrowing costs.

 As a result of global economic and political volatility, the Corporation may, from time to time, have restricted access to capital and increased borrowing costs.
 Failure to obtain suitable financing on a timely basis could cause the Corporation to miss certain acquisition opportunities.
 If the Corporation's revenues from its reserves decrease as a result of lower oil and natural gas prices or otherwise, it will affect the Corporation's ability to expend the necessary capital to replace its reserves or to maintain its production.
 To the extent that external sources of capital become limited, unavailable or available on onerous terms, the Corporation's ability to acquire additional properties may be impaired, and its assets, liabilities, business, financial condition and results of operations may be affected materially and adversely as a result.
 In addition, the future development of the Corporation's petroleum properties may require additional financing and there are no assurances that such financing will be available or, if available, will be available upon acceptable terms.
 Alternatively, any available financing may be highly dilutive to existing Shareholders.
-Failure to obtain any financing necessary for the Corporation's capital expenditure or acquisition plans may result in a delay in development or production on the Corporation's properties.
+Failure to obtain any financing necessary for the Corporation's capital expenditure or acquisition plans may result in a delay in development of or production from the Corporation's properties.